Tight Bounds for Restricted Grid Scheduling: Properties of Optimal Packings for Restricted Grid Scheduling

-Therefore, immediately before bin $b'$ and, hence, immediately before bin $b$, the reasonable packing only has \Ss left.
-Since bin $b$ is not the last bin, the reasonable packing is thrifty, and $size(b)>L$, the reasonable packing has at least two items in $b$.
-Replace bin $b$ by a bin of size $b-S \geq S$ followed by a bin of size $L$.
+Therefore, immediately after bin $b'$ and, hence, immediately before bin $b$, the reasonable packing only has \Ss left.
+Since bin $b$ is not the last bin, the reasonable packing is feasible, and $size(b)>L$, the reasonable packing has at least two items in $b$.
+Replace bin $b$ by a bin of size $size(b)-S \geq S$ followed by a bin of size $L$.
 Then the reasonable packing must pack one fewer item of size $S$ in the first of these bins and one item of size $S$ in the second.
-This adds $L-S$ to the the total space used by the reasonable packing, but does not change the total space used by \opt, contradicting the definition of $\sigma$.
+This adds $L-S$ to the the total space used by the reasonable packing, but decreases the total space used by \opt, contradicting the definition of $\sigma$.
+Therefore, bin $b$ does not exist.

 Thus, we may assume that $\sigma$ consists of $s'+\ell'-1 \geq k$ bins of size $L$, followed by at most one bin of size $M$.
 Then $OPT(\sigma,0,k) = kL$ and $R(\sigma,s',\ell') \leq (s'+\ell'-1)L + M$, so $R(\sigma,s',\ell') - OPT(\sigma,0,k) \leq (s'+\ell'-k-1)L + M$. \end{proof}